MicrosoftDocs/quantum-docs/articles/contributing-overview.md

 - [**MicrosoftDocs/quantum-docs**](https://github.com/MicrosoftDocs/quantum-docs): Source code for [Azure Quantum documentation](xref:microsoft.quantum.azure-quantum-overview).

 > [!NOTE]
-> We unfortunately cannot accept code and documentation contributions on the [**microsoft/Quantum-NC**](https://github.com/microsoft/Quantum-NC) repository at this time, but we still very much appreciate bug reports.
+> Unfortunately, code and documentation contributions cannot be accepted on the [**microsoft/Quantum-NC**](https://github.com/microsoft/Quantum-NC) repository at this time, but  bug reports are still very much appreciated.

 There are also a few other, more specialized repositories focusing on auxiliary functionality related to Azure Quantum.